heroku/mcp-remote-auth-proxy/README.md

 ## Using the OAuth Provider Adapter Library

-Remote MCP servers should use the [OAuth Provider Adapter Library](https://github.com/heroku/oauth-provider-adapters-for-mcp) to implement the authorization flow consistently, with robust logging and validation.
+Use the [OAuth Provider Adapter Library](https://github.com/heroku/oauth-provider-adapters-for-mcp) to implement the authorization flow for a remote MCP server.
+The OAuth Provider Adapter Library ensures your authorization implementation is consistent, and includes robust logging and validation features.

+We recommend using OIDC discovery.
+If OIDC discovery isn't possible in your environment, configure static metadata using the adapter library.
+The adapter supports pointing `IDENTITY_SERVER_METADATA_FILE` to a JSON file that includes fields like `"issuer"`, `"authorization_endpoint"`, `"token_endpoint"`, and `"jwks_uri"`.
 This auth proxy no longer supports static OpenID Provider metadata directly.
-If OIDC discovery is not possible in your environment, configure static metadata using the adapter library.
-The adapter supports pointing `IDENTITY_SERVER_METADATA_FILE` to a JSON file that includes fields like `"issuer"`, `"authorization_endpoint"`, `"token_endpoint"`, and `"jwks_uri"`.
-Discovery remains the recommended approach.

 ### Install in Remote Server